Finding the Main Point

 Activity: Find the Voices

-In the article that you have chosen, use the techniques in this section to identify places where the author is bringing in other voices.
+In the article that you are working on, use the techniques in this section to identify places where the author is bringing in other voices.
 For each of these other voices, decide whether they are supporting the author’s point or opposing it.

 Key Points: Finding the Main Point